parapara-dance/memory-database-js/README.md

 class Artist extends Resource {...}
 class Video extends Resource {...}

-// Download all resources from the API and store them in memory.
+// Download all resources from the API once, and store them in memory.
 // The promise is stored for the lifetime of the object.
-// To refresh promise (and fetch all resources from API again), pass force as true. await Song.download(force: false)
+// To refresh promise (and fetch all resources from API again), pass `true` as argument. await Song.download()

-// Find a resource.
+// Get a a resource from memory. var song = Song.get(id)

-var song = await Song.find(id)
+// Alternatively, use #find (async) to call download() before returning the item. var song = await Song.find(id)

-// Update the attributes of a resource. song.name = 'Deja Vu'

-// Save a resource into the API (POST or PATCH depending on id existence).
+// Upload (save) a resource into the API (POST or PATCH depending on id existence). song.title = 'Deja Vu' await song.upload()
-// Aliased as #save()
-await song.upload()
 ```